Hywan/gutenberg-parser-rs/README.md

 The ASM.js module version of the Rust parser is in average 6 times faster than the actual Javascript implementation.
 The median of the speedup is 6.

+Learn more with this blog post: [From Rust to beyond: The ASM.js galaxy][from-rust-to-beyond-asmjs].

 ### PHP native extension